13th Regiment Armory: Construction and use as armory

 The 13th Regiment had received a $300,000 award for the construction of a new armory in 1890.
 However, subsequent changes increased the armory's cost to $400,000.
 The armory ultimately cost nearly $700,000, more than twice its original outlay, which was paid by the Kings County government.
 The Brooklyn Daily Eagle called the drastic cost increases as "a scandal of no common dimensions", and The New York Times described the armory as one of three Brooklyn armories facing extreme cost overruns, the others being the 14th Regiment Armory in Park Slope and the 23rd Regiment Armory in Crown Heights.
 A panel of experts recommended cutting several ornate features and downsizing the drill room in order to complete the project within the $300,000 appropriation.

+The armory was designed by the architect Rudolph L. Daus.
+Daus had previously designed the Lincoln Club on Putnam Avenue in 1889.
+He was probably well-connected politically, as he later became surveyor of buildings for Brooklyn.
+Plans were worked on also by Fay Kellogg, employed by Daus early in her career.

 The armory opened on April 23, 1894.
 The excessive reallocation of money on the armory's lavish dimensions had resulted in insufficient funding for such items as sidewalks and fences.
 The budget cuts also resulted in several design deficiencies: for instance, by September 1894, the roof was found to be leaking.
 Then, in 1903, a wall at the 13th Regiment Armory fell on seven men, killing two of them.
 Because the drill hall had been downsized as part of the budget cuts, it soon became insufficient for training, and was extended in 1906.
 The architectural work for this was done by the Parfitt Brothers.
 In 1921, a large memorial made by L. Riene Co. was erected in the southwest yard with the names of all the soldiers who had been stationed in the armory during World War I, with the casualties listed at the top.
 Subsequently, a 1944 fire at the armory burned many of the regiment's trophies.

 The 13th Regiment Armory was used for several civilian purposes over the years, including as a schools' track and field venue, Sunday school competitions, and singing contests.
 On June 22–28, 1953, the building was used for the 48th annual session of the Baptist Congress by the Sunday School Congress and Baptist Training Union.

 By the mid-20th century, urban armories had become less necessary, and in 1974 the Thirteenth Regiment was deactivated.
 Plans to close the armory were announced in 1971 as part of a budget cut.
 A black veterans' group characterized the proposal as racist, since the 13th Regiment Armory was located in a predominantly black and Hispanic neighborhood.
 A methadone treatment center was proposed for the site in 1972, but that plan was opposed by residents who were concerned about crime increases and wanted more attention to be paid to health, housing, recreation, and schools in Bedford–Stuyvesant.